Anxiety Symptom Checklist

 Emergency Grounding Script

-An emergency grounding script is a pre-prepared set of calming, grounding statements designed to help quickly manage acute anxiety or intense emotional distress.
-This structured resource offers immediate emotional stabilization by anchoring attention in the present moment during overwhelming experiences.
+Creating an emergency grounding script involves writing a set of calming, grounding statements designed to help quickly manage acute anxiety or intense emotional distress.
+This structured resource offers immediate emotional stabilization by anchoring attention in the present moment with 3-5 minutes of focused reading.

 3-5 min